Singulink/Singulink.Reflection.Caster/README.md

 Simply install the `Singulink.Reflection.Caster` package from NuGet into your project.

-Supported Runtimes: Anywhere .NET Standard 2.0 is supported, including .NET Framework 4.6.1+ and .NET Core 2.0+.
+**Supported Runtimes**: Anywhere .NET Standard 2.0 is supported, including .NET Framework 4.6.1+ and .NET Core 2.0+.

 ## Usage